MyroMHG/SpellboundSkies-Bedrock/README.md

 - [CurseForge](https://www.curseforge.com/minecraft-bedrock/addons/dragon-mounts-v1-3-25)
 - [MCPEDL](https://mcpedl.com/spellbound-skies/)

-## Disclaimer
-This is unrelated to "Dragon Mounts 3".
-Anything outside of Dragon Mounts: Spellbound Skies is unofficial.

 ## License
 The add-on's binaries, as well as it's entire code is licensed under **All Rights Reserved**.

 Spellbound Skies is owned by Myro.

-© 2018-2025 Dragon Mounts Team.